-In such complex cases a comprehensive case-by-case freedom to operate analysis will be required to assess the exact IP circumstances and recommend the optimal path to take.
-If you encounter a case in which you discover a beneficial way of using an already patented invention and wish to evaluate the possibilities from a patent law and commercialization standpoint, please approach the BD office and we will examine this with you in depth.
+In such complex cases a comprehensive caseby-case freedom to operate analysis will be required to assess the exact IP circumstances and recommend the optimal path to take.
+If you encounter a case in which you discover a beneficial way of using an already patented the invention and wish to evaluate possibilities from patent law and commercialization standpoint, approach the BD office and we will examine this with you in depth.